The Rolling Square AirCard Pro Dual is the best wallet tracker for travel because one card works on both Apple Find My and Google Find Hub.

 ✓ Pros

-• +2.4mm card sat flat in every wallet we tested
+- +2.4mm card sits flat in a standard wallet slot

 ✗ Cons